kaiyuanw/MuAlloy/README.md

 mutant.
 Similarly, if an `AUnit` test is unsatisfiable for the original model but is satisfiable for the mutant, it also kills the mutant.

+# Limitation

+`MuAlloy` currently does not support mutating AST nodes declared inside signature facts because the equivalence checking is not supported for now.
+The workaround is to move signature fact to a stand-alone fact declaration.
+We may support mutating signature facts in a future release.

 # Publications
 * "MuAlloy : An automated mutation system for Alloy."